-It is very important that the AMC knows when the tracking system does not function or if the GPS signal is lost.
-Usually, the device failure is identified by the loss of communication with the receiving software, so it is a software generated alarm.
+The AMC must know when the tracking system does not function or if the GPS signal is lost.
+Usually, the device failure is identified by the loss of communication with the receiving software, so it is a software-generated alarm.
 The GPS signal quality (at least 3 satellites) is very important for the monitoring center to validate the location reported by the device.